Devices Menu#

 Device Hardware#

-Click Device Hardware to access the following options:
+Select Device Hardware to configure the following settings:

-• Nickname: Enter a unique name for your device in the field on the right.
+• Nickname: Enter a unique name for the device.

-• Adapter Debug Mode: Select the adapter connection mode from the dropdown list on the right.
+• Adapter Debug Mode: Select the adapter connection mode.

-• MCU: The debug adapter is connected to the target part on a connected radio board for main boards or the built-in target part for other development kits.
+• MCU: Connects the debug adapter to the target part on the connected radio board (main boards) or the built-in part on other development kits.

-• OUT: The debug adapter connects to an offboard target part through the debug connectors.
+• OUT: Connects the debug adapter to an external target part through the debug connectors.

-• IN: The target part on a connected radio board for main boards or the built-in target part for other development kits are connected to the debug connectors, so a connection can be made from a different debug adapter.
-Mainly used to simulate a connection to a custom board.
+• IN: Connects the target part on the connected radio board (main boards) or the built-in target part on other development kits to the debug connectors, allowing another debug adapter to connect.
+This mode is typically used to simulate a custom board.

-• MINI: Only available on the Wireless Pro Kit (WPK - BRD4002).
-Similar to OUT mode, but uses the Mini Simplicity Connector on the board instead of the debug connectors.
+• MINI: Available only on the Wireless Pro Kit (WPK-BRD4002).
+Similar to OUT, but uses the Mini Simplicity Connector instead of the debug connectors.

-• OFF: Turns off all connections to target parts.
-Not useful for development.
-The debug adapter goes into this mode if it is in bootloader mode.
-If you cannot change the debug mode from OFF, then you must update the debug adapter firmware.
+• OFF: Turns off all connections to the target parts.
+This option is not useful for development.
+The debug adapter also enters this mode when it is in bootloader mode.
+If you cannot change the debug mode from OFF, update the debug adapter firmware.

-• Target Interface: Select the interface connection mode from the dropdown list on the right.
+• Target Interface: Select the target interface connection mode.

-• CTUNE: Allows manual override of the crystal oscillator calibration process.
+• CTUNE: Manually override the crystal oscillator calibration.

 • Physical Hardware: Displays the physical hardware detected by Device Manager.

-• Hardware Override: Search for and add boards or devices to your configuration.
-Find a board or part by entering a keyword in the field under the Board or Part heading.
-Your search results display under the field.
-Add a board or part by clicking Add on the right of its name.
-The Hardware Override option is helpful when working with custom hardware designs.
+• Hardware Override: Add boards or devices to the hardware configuration.
+Search for a board or part under the Board or Part heading, and then select Add next to the item.
+Use Hardware Override when working with custom hardware designs.

 Packet Trace#

-• Enable Packet Trace: Check this box to enable the packet trace interface on the debug adapter.
+• Enable Packet Trace: Select this checkbox to enable the packet trace interface on the debug adapter.

-• Interface Number: Select the packet trace interface number from the dropdown list on the right.
+• Interface Number: Select the packet trace interface number.

 Terminals Menu Options#

-To return to the main Devices page, click < Devices at the top left corner of your screen.
+To return to the Devices page, select < Devices.

 Adapter Functionality When in Debug Mode OUT or MINI#

-When an adapter is in debug mode OUT or MINI, Simplicity Device Manager cannot automatically determine the target part.
-To enable features like flashing and CTUNE configuration, you must manually add the target part using Hardware Override.
+When the adapter is in OUT or MINI debug mode, Simplicity Device Manager cannot automatically detect the target part.
+To use features such as flashing and CTUNE configuration, add the target part manually by using Hardware Override.

 Adding the Target Part (Hardware Override)#

-Custom Board with resolved part indicates the target part that was successfully added through hardware override.
+Custom Board with resolved part indicates the target part that was added through Hardware Override.

-Note: When using debug mode OUT or MINI, it is recommended to add a target part through hardware override, and to add only one part at a time.
+Note: When using OUT or MINI debug mode, it is recommended to add the target part through Hardware Override and to add only one target part at a time.